Updated: Aug 13, 2022

 5. Imperfection over perfection

-Finally, don’t go with the mindset to be a perfectionist at Social Media Management; you will end up getting frustrated.
+Finally, don’t go with the mindset of being a perfectionist in Social Media Management; you will get frustrated.

 Continue being consistent at teaching & engaging with your students.